migugalde/Tipulator/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] You are also able to change which segmented Control partition is default selected when you open the app

 ## Video Walkthrough